Best earphones under Rs 1,000 in India: details, price in India

 Earphones are one of the most popular smartphone accessories that smartphone owners purchase in the Indian market.
 They likely compete with the likes of chargers, mobile cases, and even power banks for the top spot for accessories.
 Back in the day, most phone making companies bundled a pair of inexpensive earphones inside the phone box.
 However, now in the world of cut-throat competition and razor-sharp competition, that practice has reduced significantly.
 What is more surprising is that this trend is not limited to the budget or mid-range smartphones.
 Instead, one can see a similar trend across the board.

 However, the increase in this trend further pushes the demand for earphones in the smartphone accessory market.
 The rise of music streaming services and accessibility of mobile internet at affordable rates has also made earphones popular.
 All these factors push the buyers to look for a pair of earphones.
 Most buyers are not willing to break their bank account while buying a pair of earphones.
 Instead, they are only looking for a decent pair in an already-crowded mobile-accessory market.
-So, to help you with your problems, here is a list of top 10 earphones in the market below Rs 1,000.
+So, to help you with your problems, here is a list of the best earphones under Rs 1,000 you can buy right now.

 1More Piston Fit